gridpoint-com/svg_island/README.md

 ![cast_away_svg](https://github.com/gridpoint-com/svg_island/assets/5237832/19862d2c-2555-4b49-b5e4-b0108cf133c0)
 notes:
-Mark

-That's all folks.
+MARK: That's all folks.
 You can find these slides and an example project at the link above.
 And oh yeah, here's a photo of me on SVG Island.
 Thanks for attending.